The age of wizards and demons had passed centuries earlier, in the time of Middle Earth.

 They soon deciphered what they needed most to know.

-They learned that a demon had been released, but had lost his power.
+They learned that a demon had been released, but that it had lost its power.
 To survive as it was, and to leave the mines, it had been forced to take on a form from which all potential enemies would flee, as it slowly recovered.

 The Naga women learned that they needed outside help, and from a race called the Thorians.